kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 Other:

+### U\_PCR24 (24-hour Protein to creatinine ratio in urine)

+***NEEDS TO BE UPDATED***

+Common Name: 24 hour Urine Protein to Creatinine Ratio Long Name: 24 hour Protein to creatinine ratio in urine Test Type: U\_PCR24
+Panels: N/A
+Equivalent Tests: N/A
+Not Equivalent Tests:
+Indications: To evaluate and monitor kidney function, and to detect kidney damage
+Description: Protein is not normally found in the urine, and urine protein tests detect and/or measure protein being excreted in the urine.
+U\_PCR is one of several different urine protein tests, and involves the amount of protein in a random urine sample measured along with urine creatinine and reported as the ratio of urine protein to creatinine.
+Creatinine, a byproduct of muscle metabolism, is normally excreted into the urine at a constant rate.
+When both a urine creatinine and a random urine protein test are performed, the resulting U\_PCR approaches the accuracy of the 24-hour urine protein test.
+Since saving all of the urine for a 24-hour period can be cumbersome for adults and difficult for infants and children, U\_PCR may be substituted for a 24-hour urine protein sample.
+U\_PCR is used when a child shows evidence of significant and persistent protein in their urine with the dipstick urine test.
+It is also utilized to monitor kidney function over time on a patient with known kidney disease or damage.
+A U\_CPR may used as a screen for kidney involvement when a patient is taking a medication that may potentially affect kidney function.
+Related Tests: Urinalysis; Albumin; Microalbumin; Protein Electrophoresis; Total Protein; ACR Approximate Reference Range: zero to trace
+Comments: The protein to creatinine ratio is more of a snapshot of how much protein is in the urine at the time the sample is collected.
+Children, and sometimes adults, occasionally have some degree of transient proteinuria without apparent kidney dysfunction and may have a higher excretion of protein into their urine during the day than at night.
+Monitoring by U\_PCR at intervals is conducted to determine if the amount of proteinuria changes over time.
+Test Method Variance:
+Other:

+### (U\_PROT) Protein to Creatinine Ratio in Urine Test Types

-### U\_PROT (Protein in urine; total protein in urine)
+1. U\_PROT (Protein in urine; total protein in urine)

     Common Name: Urine Protein
     Long Name: Protein in urine; total protein in urine Test Type: U\_PROT
     Panels: N/A
     Equivalent Tests: This TEST\_TYPE should only be used for spot or random urine protein determinations.
     Not Equivalent Tests: 24-Hour Urine Protein; Urine Protein to Creatinine Ratio; U\_PCR
     Indications: To detect excessive protein escaping into the urine (proteinuria), to assist in evaluating and monitoring kidney function, and to detect kidney damage.
 In diagnosing the cause of proteinuria, a serum protein electrophoresis may also be ordered to analyze the proteins in the blood.
     Description: Protein is not normally found in the urine, and urine protein tests detect and/or measure protein being excreted in the urine.
 When the kidneys are functioning normally, they retain or reabsorb filtered proteins and return them to the blood.
 However, if the kidneys are damaged, they become less effective at filtering, and detectible amounts of protein begin to find their way into the urine.
 Often, it is the smaller albumin molecules that are detected first.
 If the damage continues, the amount of protein in the urine increases, and globulins may also begin to be lost.
     Proteinuria is frequently seen in chronic diseases, such as diabetes and hypertension, with increasing amounts of protein in the urine reflecting increasing kidney damage.
 With early kidney damage, the patient is often asymptomatic.
 As damage progresses, or if protein loss is severe, the patient may have symptoms such as edema, shortness of breath, nausea, and fatigue.
 Excess protein production, such as may be seen with multiple myeloma, can also lead to proteinuria.
     The presence of albumin in the urine is a sensitive indicator of kidney disease in patients with diabetes and with hypertension.
 Therefore, in some situations the doctor may test specifically for albumin in the urine, as opposed to total urine protein.
     Related Tests: Urinalysis; Albumin; Microalbumin; Protein Electrophoresis; Total Protein;
     U\_PCR
     Approximate Reference Range: <8mg/dL
     Comments:
     Test Method Variance:
     Other:

-### U\_PROT\_24 (24-hour urine protein; total protein in urine)
+2. U\_PROT\_24 (24-hour urine protein; total protein in urine)

     Common Name: 24-Hour Urine Protein
     Long Name: 24-hour urine protein; total protein in urine Test Type: U\_PROT\_24
     Panels: N/A
     Equivalent Tests: This TEST\_TYPE should only be used for 24-hour urine collections for protein determinations.
     Not Equivalent Tests: Urine Total Protein; U\_PCR; U\_PROT
     Indications: To detect excessive protein escaping into the urine, to help evaluate and monitor kidney function, and to detect kidney damage.
 Since the dipstick protein test primarily measures albumin, a follow-up 24-hour urine protein test may be used to determine if proteins other than albumin are being released.
     Description: Protein is not normally found in the urine, and urine protein tests detect and/or measure protein being excreted in the urine.
 The quantity of protein in a 24-hour urine sample will be measured and reported as the amount of protein excreted per 24 hours.
     Proteinuria is frequently seen in chronic diseases, such as diabetes and hypertension, with increasing amounts of protein in the urine reflecting increasing kidney damage.
 With early kidney damage, the patient is often asymptomatic.
 As damage progresses, or if protein loss is severe, the patient may have symptoms such as edema, shortness of breath, nausea, and fatigue.
 Excess protein production, such as may be seen with multiple myeloma, can also lead to proteinuria.
     Either a 24-hour urine protein may be used to monitor a patient with known kidney disease or damage.
     Related Tests: Urinalysis; Albumin; Microalbumin; Protein Electrophoresis; Total Protein;
     U\_PCR; U\_PROT
     Approximate Reference Range: < 150mg/day (in healthy individuals)
     Comments: A 24-hour urine sample gives the protein excretion rate over 24 hours and is accurate only if all of the urine is collected.
     Test Method Variance:
     Other:

-### U\_PROT\_DIP (Protein in Urine by Dipstick, qualitative)
+3. U\_PROT\_DIP (Protein in Urine by Dipstick, qualitative)

     Common Name: Urine Protein Dipstick
     Long Name: Protein in Urine by Dipstick, qualitative Test Type: U\_PROT\_DIP
     Panels: N/A
     Equivalent Tests: N/A
     Not Equivalent Tests: 24-Hour Urine Protein; U\_PCR; ACR
     Indications: To detect excessive protein escaping into the urine, to help evaluate and monitor kidney function, and to detect kidney damage.
     Description: Protein is not normally found in the urine, and urine protein dipstick test detects protein being excreted in the urine.
 A protein “dipstick” may be performed as part of a urinalysis, generally on a random urine sample.
 A dipstick urine protein is measured frequently as a screening test, when a urinalysis is performed.
 This may be done as part of a routine physical, a pregnancy workup, when a urinary tract infection is suspected, as part of a hospital admission, or when evaluating kidney function.
 It may also be done when a previous dipstick has been positive for protein to see if the protein excretion persists.
 Since the dipstick primarily measures albumin, a follow-up 24-hour urine protein test may be ordered to determine if proteins other than albumin are being released.
 A dipstick urine protein on a random urine sample may be used as a screen for kidney involvement when a patient is taking a medication that may potentially affect kidney function.
 Proteinuria is frequently seen in chronic diseases, such as diabetes and hypertension, with increasing amounts of protein in the urine reflecting increasing kidney damage.
 With early kidney damage, the patient is often asymptomatic.
 As damage progresses, or if protein loss is severe, the patient may have symptoms such as edema, shortness of breath, nausea, and fatigue.
 Excess protein production, such as may be seen with multiple myeloma, can also lead to proteinuria.
     Related Tests: Urinalysis; Albumin; Microalbumin; Protein Electrophoresis; Total Protein Approximate Reference Range: zero to trace
     Comments: A positive dipstick protein may be elevated due to other sources of protein, such as blood, semen, or vaginal secretions in the urine.
 Since it measures primarily albumin, the dipstick may occasionally be normal when significant quantities of other proteins are present in the urine.
 Children, and sometimes adults, occasionally have some degree of transient proteinuria without apparent kidney dysfunction and may have a higher excretion of protein into their urine during the day than at night.
     Test Method Variance:
     Other:

+### U\_RBC\_DIP (Erythrocytes [red blood cells] in urine by dipstick)

+***NEEDS TO BE UPDATED***

-### Uric Acid
+### URIC\_ACID (Urate or Uric Acid in serum or plasma)

 Common Name: Uric acid
 Long Name: Urate; Uric acid in serum or plasma